documentationfor yFiles for HTML 3.0.0.1

 K-Core Components

 The KCoreComponents algorithm calculates the k-core of an undirected graph.
 The k-core consists of the subgraph components where each node has at least degree k.
 Note that iterating the graph and simply removing all nodes with degree less than k is not sufficient to obtain the k-core because removing a node also reduces the degree of its neighbors.
-Thus, a node with degree larger than k in the initial graph may also be removed.
+Thus, a node with a degree larger than k in the initial graph may also be removed.
 The k-core algorithm can be applied to reduce a large graph structure to its core.

 K-Core of a graph shows an example where the red colored nodes indicate the k-core of the graph for k = 3.